BG-legacy/FlavorMind/README.md

 ## About

-FlavorMind generates personalized recipes using AI based on your ingredients and preferences.
+FlavorMind generates personalized recipes using AI.
 Built with React, Node.js, and Python, it provides detailed recipes with cost estimates and cooking instructions.

 ### ✨ Features